Keenan Howry

-Keenan Rashaun Howry (born June 17, 1981) is an American former professional football wide receiver and return specialist who played three seasons for the Minnesota Vikings of the National Football League (NFL).
-He played college football at Oregon.
+Keenan Rashaun Howry (born June 17, 1981) is an American former professional football player who was a wide receiver and return specialist for three seasons with the Minnesota Vikings of the National Football League (NFL).
+He played college football for the Oregon Ducks.
 He was selected in the seventh round of the 2003 NFL draft by the Vikings.

 Early life

 Howry played high school football at Los Alamitos High School in Los Alamitos, California.

 College career

 Howry played college football for the Oregon Ducks from 1999 to 2002.
 He caught 49 passes for 649 yards and eight touchdowns while also returning 32 punts for 465 yards and two touchdowns in 2001, earning first-team All-Pac-10 Conference honors on both offense and special teams.
 The Associated Press also named him a third-team All-American on special teams in 2001.
 In 2002, Howry totaled 40 receptions for 784 yards and five touchdowns while returning 32 punts for 458 yards and two touchdowns, garnering first-team All-Pac-10 Conference recognition on special teams.
 Overall, he caught 162 passes for 2,552 yards and 22 touchdowns while also returning 100 punts for 1,216 yards and four touchdowns during his college career.